<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 • What reports do you need to run?

-Your SRM partner should guide you through all of this while optimally setting up your platform for your organization’s needs.
+Your SRM partner should guide you through this while optimally setting up your platform for your organization's needs.

 5. Prioritize your projects

-Consider which engagement project you’d like to use as a starting point with your SRM software.
-Your SRM partner should guide you on how to best start using the software with these real use cases in mind.
+Consider which engagement project you'd like to use as a starting point for your SRM software.
+Your SRM partner should guide you on how best to utilize the software, keeping these real use cases in mind.

 6. Collect your contact data